joetanx/ctf/notes/port-forwarding.md

 proxychains -q nmap -Pn -sT -A 10.0.2.0/24
 ```

-> [!Note]
+> [!Tip]
 >
-> ProxyChains only work for TCP traffic, i.e. ICMP and SYN scans will not work over Proxy Chains
+> 1. ProxyChains only work for TCP traffic, i.e. ICMP (ping, traceroute) and SYN (-sS) scans will not work over ProxyChains
->
+> 2. nmap uses `-sS` by default, so the `-sT` option to use TCP Connect() scan is required
+> 3. Use `-O -sV -sC` instead of `-A` to omit running traceroute
-> ☝️ nmap scan will actually be crawlingly slow, try to use the pivot box to scan instead
+> 4. nmap scan may be crawlingly slow, try to use the pivot box to scan instead